aymanxdev/aymanxdev/README.md

 📚 Published two peer-reviewed articles on AI and Blockchain technology and cybersecurity
 🐈  🐶  🐹  🐿  I love pets!
 🙋‍♂️ Currently looking for a full-time job in London
+🌏 Brainstorming application ideas for social good and sustainability

 🔧 Rebuilding my portfolio with Gatsby.

 Check out my articles on [Medium](https://aymanx.medium.com/)